How to Insert Text Box in Google Docs

 Do you want to highlight important information, create sidebars, or organize content visually in your document?
 Knowing how to insert text box in Google Docs is one of the most useful formatting skills you can have.

-The fastest way: go to Insert → Drawing → + New, click the text box icon, draw your box, type your text, and hit Save and Close.
+The fastest way: Go to Insert → Drawing → + New, click the text box icon, draw your box, type your text, and hit Save and Close.
 That’s it.
 Your text box appears in the document, ready to drag anywhere on the page.

 How to Insert Text Box in Google Docs (Drawing Method)